awsdocs/aws-cdk-guide/v2/parameters.md

 ## Deploying with parameters<a name="parameters_deploy"></a>

-A generated template containing parameters can be deployed in the usual way through the AWS CloudFormation console; you are prompted for the values of each parameter\.
+A generated template containing parameters can be deployed in the usual way through the AWS CloudFormation console\.
+You are prompted for the values of each parameter\.

-The AWS CDK Toolkit \(`cdk` command\-line tool\) also supports specifying parameters at deployment\.
-You may provide these on the command line following the `--parameters` flag\.
-You might deploy a stack that uses the `uploadBucketName` parameter like this\.
+The AWS CDK Toolkit \(`cdk` command line tool\) also supports specifying parameters at deployment\.
+You provide these on the command line following the `--parameters` flag\.
+You might deploy a stack that uses the `uploadBucketName` parameter, like the following example\.

 ```
 cdk deploy MyStack --parameters uploadBucketName=uploadbucket